 Linda finally decided to base herself in Hong Kong for distribution.
 She loves this city and is looking forward to capture the home decor market with her beautiful, scented candles in Asia.

 Looking for an eCommerce Fulfillment Service in Hong Kong?

 When there's an opportunity for profits and an easy way to go global, why not?

-Choosing Hong Kong as your primary destination to ship from can help ease the pain of the US-China Trade Conflict.
+Choosing Hong Kong as your primary destination to ship from can help ease the pain of the US-China trade war.
 Thanks to this city being a free port, your business will be allowed to go global and scale in a flexible and profitable way.

 When you take Hong Kong's global connectivity and no taxes, combined with Easyship’s dynamic shipping rate solution, your company can excel in its global distribution strategy.

 Ready to ship from Hong Kong?
 Contact our logistics experts to get a customized solution for your business!